0-Reversed-0/COSC-2P89/README.md

-# COSC-2P89
-This is the culmination of the Brock COSC 2P89 Course
+This repository holds all the web development projects ands labs I did across the fall.